xavier-orcutt/chinle-primarycare-scheduler/README.md

 All constraints are considered simultaneously by CP-SAT during solving.
 This approach ensures the scheduler can find workable solutions even when competing requirements make perfect solutions impossible.

-## Scheduling Process
+## Scheduling Generation

-The scheduling process follows these key steps:
+Each department (Internal Medicine, Family Practice, and Pediatrics) generates its own schedule independently.
+The schedule for each department is created through these key steps:

 1. **Input Processing**: The system takes in the inputs as defined above.
 2. **Adaptive Minimum Staffing**: The scheduler automatically determines the highest possible minimum staffing level that allows for a feasible schedule.
 It starts with an initial target of 4 providers and systematically reduces this value until a viable schedule is found.